CabinOnTheIsle/TSignRecognition_VReddy/README.md

 # TSignRecognition_VReddy

-## This is the GitHub Repository for the Traffic Sign Recognition IIOT assignemnt.
+## This is the GitHub Repository for the Traffic Sign Recognition.

 Please find the scripts used to make the report under the *'P1_ModelCreation.ipynb'* and *'P2_TestingModel.ipynb'* python notebook scripts.